How to research stocks: 7 Steps to follow

 Earnings per share (EPS) expresses the amount of net profit for each share that's issued by the firm.
 A higher EPS means greater profitability and income to support future growth.
 It's important to consider how the firm earns money and its strategy outlook, as the EPS can also be negative for periods when losing money.
 This metric is published in many reports and used in other measures.

 Price-Earnings-Ratio (P/E ratio) gives a view of the market value of a stock compared to the business' earnings.
 A high P/E ratio usually means that a share is expensive in relation to its earnings and the lower ratios could indicate the current stock price is cheap.
 It's calculated by dividing the share price by earnings per share, although also often already available online.
+Figuring out what is a good P/E ratio for stocks is a step many investors when assessing the relative value.

 Price-to-Book Ratio (P/B ratio) compares the company's share price to its book value.
 This is how much it’s worth according to its financial statements, taking away liabilities from assets.
 The share price is divided by the book value per share.
 Lower P/B ratios tend to indicate undervalued opportunities.